Manage Symbols in the Stateflow Editor

 Change the port number.

-Edit the name of an object and update all instances of the object name in the chart.
+Edit the name of an object and update all references to the object name in the chart.

 Undo and redo changes in type, name, and port number.